osixia/docker-openldap/README.md

 and optionaly `dhparam.pem` this file is genereted automaticaly if not present.

-`--dns=127.0.0.1` allow to use certificate cn correctly.
+`--dns=127.0.0.1` allow to use the certificate cn correctly.

 ### Example